 A comprehensive and accessible rail transport system is an important link in the Australian transport chain that joins communities and strengthens industry.

-The Department assists the Government to manage its Nation Building Program rail investments and to oversee the Australian Rail Track Corporation (ARTC).
-The Department also assists the Government working collaboratively with states and territories on an agreed national model for rail safety legislation and associated regulations.
+The Department assists the Government to manage its rail investments and to oversee the Australian Rail Track Corporation (ARTC) and the Moorebank Intermodal Company Limited.
+The Department also assists the Government, working collaboratively with states and territories on an agreed national model for rail safety legislation and associated regulations.

 This section includes the history and future of Australia’s rail network.
 Information about high speed trains and urban public transport can also be found here.